adamrudolf-becube/cpp-cheatsheet/README.md

 No. You would very soon get an error.

-#### Why cannot I just define a function and include it? - introducing the header files
+#### Why cannot I just define a function and include it? - Why do we need to use header files in C++?

 If you define a function called `log()` in `log.cpp`, and then include it in the `main.cpp`, you will get an error.
 Being super experienced in Python, JavaScript, TypeScript, Java, C# and even PHP you are confused.
 Isn't this how you should publish your code?